kingfisheralpha/project-89/README.md

 Make sure you download the packages from the requirements file with pip, using command line like this: "pip install -r requirements.txt".

 As of right now, you can move the units, and that's it.
+Active the program by running "start_game.py".
 Select units with left-mouse click, order them to move with right-click.